 But I finally bit the bullet, even though I wasn’t expecting anything groundbreaking.
 I love Babylon 5 (also twentyish years old), but that show hasn’t aged well visually, and one forty minute episode doubtless had a hundred times the budget of Downtime’s seventy minute runtime.
 And boy, does Downtime have its problems.
 The Marc Platt story, while a clever, intriguing capstone to the trilogy, is a little too convoluted for television.
 The limited budget rears its head not just with the special effects, but with scenes where the director had no choice but to settle for the first (and probably only) take.

-But while more notable for its ambitions than its ability to fulfil them, Downtime’s still a fun little tale.
-In addition to the call-backs to earlier stories and events, there’s a wry bit of social commentary about the youth of today being sucked into the internet and away from real life –except, of course, ‘today’ was twenty years ago.
+But while more notable for its ambitions than its ability to fulfill them, Downtime’s still a fun little tale.
+In addition to the call-backs to earlier stories and events, there’s a wry bit of social commentary about the youth of today being sucked into the internet and away from real life – except, of course, ‘today’ was twenty years ago.
 I can’t help but think what the Great Intelligence might make of Pokemon Go!
 The first ten minutes are probably the weakest, which is a shame, but if you can forge on through, there’s plenty to enjoy.

 Would I recommend Downtime?
 If you’re a Doctor Who fan, it’s definitely worth a watch.
 Downtime’s also a remarkable example of what fans would do to keep the spirit of the show alive in the long darkness of the 90s, and how willing actors were to be sucked into such productions – in addition to Nicholas Courtney and Elisabeth Sladen reprising their roles as the Brigadier and Sarah Jane Smith, you have Deborah Watling and Jack Watling returning as Victoria Waterfield and Professor Travers, as well as John Leeson (K9) and Geoffrey Beevers (the Master) in supporting roles.
 In today’s age of Youtube, high-definition cameras, and visual effects software, it’s easy to forget just what a challenge it was to make something like Downtime without the backing of a TV network.